cran-task-views/Finance/Finance.md

     hedging strategy.
 -   The `r pkg("markovchain")` package provides functionality to easily handle and analyse discrete Markov chains.
--   The `r pkg("fHMM")` package implements hidden Markov models and their hierarchical extension for the detection and characterization of financial market regimes.
 -   The `r pkg("tvm")` package models provides functions for time value of money such as cashflows and yield curves.
 -   The `r pkg("MarkowitzR")` package provides functions to test the statistical significance of